siemens-nl-fa/SIMATIC-AX-Tutorial/doc/5-debug.md

 - Be familair with monitoring variables in your code

 ## :raised_hands: Requirements for debugging (hands-on) :raised_hands:
+*This step is no longer required since 2045.0.0*
 1. The AX application must be build with the `--debug` argument in the `apax.yml`.
 Check is this is true for your project.
 If the argument is not yet present add the following line to the `apax.yml` and rebuild the library.

 ```yaml